Tiree

-Tiree (/taɪˈriː/; Tiriodh, /gd/) is the most westerly island in the Inner Hebrides of Scotland.
+Tiree (Note: /taɪˈriː/; Tiriodh, /gd/) is the most westerly island in the Inner Hebrides of Scotland.
 The low-lying island, southwest of Coll, has an area of 7834 ha and a population of around 700.

 The land is highly fertile, and crofting, alongside tourism, and fishing are the main sources of employment for the islanders.
 Tiree, along with Colonsay, enjoys a relatively high number of total hours of sunshine during the late spring and early summer compared to the average for the United Kingdom.
 Tiree is a popular windsurfing venue; it is sometimes referred to as the "Hawaii of the north".
-In most years, the Tiree World Classic surfing event is held here.
+Over the years, the Tiree Wave Classic wind surfing event is held here.
 People native to the island are known as Tirisdich.

 History

 The Ringing Stone – a Cup and ring mark stone in 1892.

 Map of Tiree (bottom, southwest) and Coll (top, northeast), 1899.

+Upper Palaeolithic stone tools of the Ahrensburgian culture have been found on the island, suggesting the island has been inhabited since the end of the Last Ice Age.

 Tiree is known for the 1st-century-AD Dùn Mòr broch, for the prehistoric carved Ringing Stone and for the birds of the Ceann a' Mhara headland.

 Adomnán, abbot of Iona Abbey 679–704, recorded several stories relating to St Columba and the island of Tiree.

 In one story, Columba warned a monk called Berach not to sail directly from Iona to Tiree, and instead to take a different route, and the monk went against his advice and sailed directly, but along the way, a huge whale came out of the sea and almost destroyed their boat.
 Columba gave the same warning to Baithéne mac Brénaind who replied that both he and the whale were in God's hands, and Columba told him to go because his faith would save him.
 And Baithene set off for Tiree, and when the whale appeared, he raised his hands and blessed it and it went back down into the ocean.

 In another story, Adomnán claimed there to be a monastery on the island of Tiree that was called Artchain.
-The monastery had been founded by a priest called Findchan, who was very closely attached "in a carnal way" to Áed Dub mac Suibni.
-Columba took issue at Aed Dub's ordination because he had previously killed a number of men and prophesied that Aed Dub would ultimately leave the priesthood and return to his sinful life as a murderer, only to be killed violently himself.

 In another story, Adomnán claimed that Baithéne mac Brénaind asked Columba to pray for a good wind to get him to Tiree, and it was given to him, and he crossed the sea from Iona to Tiree with full sail.
 In another story, Columba instructed a particular monk to go to the monastery on Tiree and do penance for seven years.
 In another story, Columba banished some demons from Iona who then went to the island of Tiree to afflict the monks there instead.
 Adomnán also records there being more than one monastery on Tiree in that time period, and that Baithéne mac Brénaind had been abbot of one of these monasteries.